emilianvrd/Maneuvers/Flourishes.md

 Debuff, Necromancy, Spell\
 2 actions\
 A ray with the power to sap a foe's strength flashes from your hand.
 A target within 24m of you must make a Might saving throw.
 Each creature within 10m of the original target must also make this Might saving throw.
 On a failure, the target takes a -2 penalty attack rolls and ability checks for 1 minute.
 You can use this Flourish three times per day.

+### Shield Block
+Shield\
+Reaction\
+You quickly raise your shield to defend against a blow.
+When you are hit by an Attack, you can use your reaction to reduce the damage by 10.
+You can use this Flourish three times per day.

+### Shielded Charge
+Shield\
+1 action\
+You charge forward with your shield raised.
+You move up to your speed, attempting to move through your enemies' spaces.
+Make a Melee Strike with your shield against any creature's space you try to enter, moving through its space on a success but ending your movement before entering its space on a failure.
+You can use this Flourish three times per day.

 ### Soothing words
 Buff, Mental\